Eco-Flow/docker-build/README.md

 # docker-build

-1. To build a docker container, first choose a template from the existing builds in this repo.

-2. Then edit your conda.yml and or Dockerfile to add the programs you needs.

-2i.
-Make sure to keep the procps line, as this is needed for nf-tower
+### Automatically publish containers
+Once a new Dockerfile has been pushed to this repository check if a workflow yml file already exists for it.
+If so, go into the actions tab and choose the relevant workflow to run.
+Select "Run workflow" and the image will be built and pushed to quay.io.

+If a workflow yml doesn't exist, copy an existing one i.e. `cp push-jcvi.yml push-your_image_name.yml` and then edit the following lines:
+* Replace `name: Build jcvi` with `name: Build your_image_name`
+* Replace `IMAGE_NAME: jcvi` with `IMAGE_NAME: your_image_name`
+* Replace `IMAGE_TAG: python-3.10_last-1522` with `IMAGE_TAG: your_image_tag`

+### If you want to build containers manually and publish them to quay.io then log into GitPod and do the following:
-3. Then build the container (don't forget the `.`):
+1. Build the container (don't forget the `.`):

 `docker build -t my-image .`

-4. Test your container
+2. Test the container

-`docker run -it my-image bash`
+`docker run --rm -it my-image bash`

 or (with directory mounted):

-`docker run --volume $PWD:$PWD -it my-image bash`
+`docker run --rm -it --volume $PWD:$PWD my-image bash`

 <Make sure to `exit` the docker container>

-5. Push your working repo to dockerhub
+3. Log in with your quay.io account

-6. `docker login -u ecoflowucl`
+`docker login -u your-username quay.io`

-Then use an access token to login.
+and use your access token as the password.

-7. Tag it, e.g.:
+4. Tag the image:

-`docker tag my-image ecoflowucl/ncbi_download`
+`docker tag my-image quay.io/ecoflowucl/my-image`

-8. Push it:
+5. Push the image:

-`docker push ecoflowucl/ncbi_download`
+`docker push quay.io/ecoflowucl/my-image`